1. How does solar energy work with my lawn equipment?

 7. Do I need to install an inverter if I only want to charge my auxiliary battery with a solar panel?

 No, you only require an inverter if you need to convert DC battery power to AC household power to run devices like TVs, battery chargers, and microwaves.
-However, all battery chargers are AC power.
-So, if your goal is to charge batteries using the manufacturer’s charger, you will need an inverter.
+For example, you may be able to use a solar panel to charge a 12-volt automotive battery.
+However, all battery chargers for lithium-ion batteries are AC power.
+So, if your goal is to charge lithium-ion batteries using the manufacturer’s charger, you will need a power inverter.
+The Solar Lawn Truck system is equipped with a robust, pure sine wave power inverter to maximize battery and charger life and give you the ability to charge multiple lithium-ion batteries while you travel between your lawn maintenance jobs.

 8. How long can I run my equipment on solar power?